shrikumaran/gpucv/README.md

 Fret not gpucv is here to save the day.
 Simple installation and runs as good as OpenCV on GPU.

+You need to still install all the Nvidia drivers if you don't have them.

 ### Requirements
 Python 3.7